-L1 Health looks for international acquisition opportunities that occupy a critical and strategic role in the healthcare value chain.
-As healthcare costs continue to balloon globally, L1 Health is looking to invest in companies that increase access, reduce cost from the system or improve the quality of care.
+Health looks for global acquisition and partnership opportunities that occupy a critical and strategic role in the healthcare value chain.
+As healthcare costs continue to balloon globally, L1 Health is looking to invest in companies that increase access, reduce cost from the system, or improve the quality of care.

 First-class investment team in place

-The L1 Health Advisory Board consists of internationally respected senior healthcare executives, including Dr Franz Humer, former CEO and Chairman of Roche Holding Ltd, Rolf Classon former CEO and President of Bayer Healthcare LLC and Peter Wilver, former CFO of Thermo Fisher Scientific.
+The L1 Health team has extensive experience in healthcare private equity, banking, operations, policy, strategy, and M&A, as well as first-hand experience of healthcare delivery.
+The L1 Health investment team is supported by an Advisory Board consisting of internationally respected senior healthcare executives, including Dr Franz Humer, former CEO and Chairman of Roche Holding Ltd, and Rolf Classon, former CEO and President of Bayer Healthcare LLC.

 L1 Health continues to see three trends.
 Firstly, technological breakthroughs, such as gene therapy for treating diseases like cancer, have altered the landscape.
 The funding requirements of this science are intense for developers.
 Once approved, how governments and insurers will pay for these investments remain hotly debated.
 Secondly, policy uncertainty continues to hamper the system for those providing care.
 In the next election cycle, many politicians will fiercely debate a “Medicare for all” option pointing to Europe, who have universal healthcare systems.
 Finally, digital opportunities to enhance patient engagement means players are now deploying new strategies, and partnering with new entrants, to compete.